-Associate Professor of English and Chair
+Associate Professor of English and Senior Associate Dean

 Eric Tribunella has taught a variety of undergraduate and graduate courses on such topics as the Golden Age of children's literature, young adult literature, British children's literature, trauma theory and children's literature, children's literature before 1865, and lesbian and gay literature.
 He also frequently teaches courses on literary criticism and theory.